 She outlined four key issues in Egypt’s job market.
 The first one she mentioned was how technologies are already affecting different age groups differently.
 Some are benefitting and some are losing out.
 She also pointed out it is affecting men and women differently and these impacts need to further research and assessment.

-Egypt cannot stay with the same structure at the ministry of labour, she added, saying that it was outdated and falling behind.
+Egypt cannot stay with the same structure at the Ministry of Labor, she added, saying that it was outdated and falling behind.
 The country’s infrastructure also needs to be updated to accommodate the 4IR and economic reform to this end has to be carefully targeted to benefit the majority.

 While most of the experts focused on what is to come in the world of work, Nagla Rizk, professor of economics at the AUC School of Business, insisted that the future is already the current reality.
 And in Egypt, the country’s particular problems are exacerbating these realities.